manojbusam/GenAIGame/README.md

 # GenAIGame

 I've created a fun "Red Light, Green Light" game !
-The game is now saved as red-light-green-light.html in your project directory.

 Here's what the game includes: